Lauren Brymer, MA, LCPC, CADC

 From 2019-2020, Mary began her counseling experience with United Stand Family Counseling Center as a counseling intern.
 During her experience she provided personal and group counseling to students, assisted students with special needs in compliance with IEP and 504 guidelines, and worked alongside school's diagnosticians for further assessment in developing treatment plans.

 Beginning in 2021, Mary began her journey at Sertoma Centre, Inc. This experience was a stepping stone in her career where she assisted in client case management needs, provided individual and group therapy services to a wide range of populations/age groups/mental health diagnoses, and ongoing training in diversity/social services/other miscellaneous arenas to further develop professionalism in career.
+Mary wanting to deepen her areas of treatment lead her to working in the hospital system.
+Her experiences treating clients in outpatient and inpatient settings has provided her in expertise in diagnosis, crisis management, and mental illness needing escalation of services.

 Mary is a driven and passionate therapist exercising various therapeutic strategies and techniques to service those within the surrounding communities.
 Her focus is to empower and connect with youth, adolescents, and adult clients to build confidence in others to recognize their strengths as well as learn strategies to help navigate life’s roadblocks.
 Mary’s style is to create a safe, genuine, and positive environment for her clients through a Person-Centered Approach.
 Mary’s experience includes a variety of mental health challenges such as depression, anxiety, PTSD, Bi-Polar I and II, Schizophrenia, and more.
 She is committed to continuing to learn and train to build her knowledge and expertise within the field.